 Sure, lots of people produce excellent content for free.
-The post it on their blogs and social media accounts, and their generosity is appreciated by their followers.
+They post it on their blogs and social media accounts, and their generosity is appreciated by their followers.

-However, money creates freedom.
+Yet, money creates freedom.
 You can use that freedom to spend more time on your content to make sure it really shines.
-You can dig deeper into the research — or maybe conduct research of your own — and control your production schedule more efficiently.
+You can dig deeper into the research—or maybe conduct research of your own—and control your production schedule more efficiently.

 In short, charging for your content doesn’t automatically make it more valuable, but you get the chance to inject more value into it.

 Your membership site should include a variety of content that aligns to your membership model.
 Some of the types of content can include:

 - Online courses

 - Perks for members like digital products or even physical merchandise

 - A community section or forum where other members can interact